- A.I. Is a Crapshoot:

 - Mistreatment-Induced Betrayal: In the 80s cartoon series:

-- The first was siding with Dr. Mindbender after Cobra Commander had one temper tantrum too many, leading to the creation of Serpentor in the "Arise, Serpentor, Arise!"
+- He sides with Dr. Mindbender after Cobra Commander had one temper tantrum too many, leading to the creation of Serpentor in the "Arise, Serpentor, Arise!"
 5-parter.

 - Not Even Bothering with the Accent: Canonically Scottish, but almost never has the accent.